jasoncartera/cs361-randomnumber/README.md

 # cs361-randomnumber
-Randon number generator microservice for CS361 project
+Random number generator microservice for CS361 project

 Steps to use:
 - Install Java 17